neilfarmer/kinda-kind/README.md

 ## Setup

 1. Run the `install.sh` script to install kind or install it how you want to
-2. Create a `config.tfvars` file and add the variables from the `variables.tf`
+2. Create a `terraform.tfvars` file and add the variables from the `variables.tf`
 3. Update dns for services deployed with this automation
    1. Update `/etc/hosts` with the domain name and local ip address or update your DNS provider with a wildcard record for your local ip address
    2. DNS/Services include